parasoft/run-soatest-action/README.md

 # Run Parasoft SOAtest action

-This action enables you to publish Parasoft SOAtest results on GitHub.
+This action enables you to run functional tests with Parasoft SOAtest and review results on GitHub.